Globular weak $\omega$-categories as models of a type theory: A type theory for globular sets

-\end{prop} We can reformulate this proposition by saying that $\Syn{\Glob}$ carries a structure of category with families, by choosing, for an object $\Gamma$ of $\Syn\Glob$, $\Ty^\Gamma$ to be the set of types derivable in $\Gamma$ and for $A$ such a type, $\Tm^\Gamma_A$ to be the set of terms of type $A$ in $\Gamma$.
-This construction is crucial for studying the semantics of type theories, and we sum it up by the fact that we have reformulated Propositions~\ref{prop:cwf},~\ref{prop:category} and~\ref{prop:with-families} in a single category with families $\Syn\Glob$. \begin{note} Here we have given a presentation with named variables, but one could also give a presentation of the same type theory using unnamed variables, with for instance de Bruijn indices.
-This would lead to a slightly different notion of the syntactic category, which is essentially the previously defined syntactic category quotiented by the renaming (or $\alpha$-conversion) between contexts.
-From now on, we will suppose given a presentation with unnamed variables, so that the renamings are not taken in account in the syntactic category.
-Since there is no variable binders, this operation of quotient by the renaming is straightforward. \end{note}
+\begin{note} Here we have given a presentation with named variables, but one could also give a presentation of the same type theory using unnamed variables, such as de Bruijn indices.
+This would lead to a slightly different notion of the syntactic category, which is essentially the previously defined syntactic category quotiented under renamings (or $\alpha$-conversion) of contexts.
+From now on, we suppose given such a presentation with unnamed variables, so that the renamings are not explicitly taken in account in the syntactic category.
+Since there is no variable binders, this operation of quotienting is straightforward. \end{note}

-\paragraph{Disks and spheres contexts.} In the category $\Syn\Glob$ there are two classes of context that play an important role, the \emph{$n$-disk context}~$D^n$ and the \emph{$n$-sphere context}~$S^n$.
+\paragraph{Disks and spheres contexts.} In the category $\Syn\Glob$, there are two classes of contexts which play an important role, the \emph{$n$-disk context}~$D^n$ and the \emph{$n$-sphere context}~$S^n$.
 Their precise role in our theory are made clear by the Lemma~\ref{lemma:up-disk-glob} and by the understanding of the syntactic category provided by the Theorem~\ref{thm:syn-glob}.
 These contexts are defined inductively by

 where the types $U_n$ are inductively defined by

 and where the $d_i$ are a family of distinct variables.
 We reserve the notation $d_i$ for these specific variables throughout this paper.
 This is simply a convenient writing convention, since ultimately we consider everything up to renaming. \begin{prop} For any integer $n$, the contexts $D^n$ and $S^n$ are well-formed, \ie the following rules are admissible.